AndrewFerkel/Experience-with-First-Assignment-Real/Thoughts.md

 Other than that, I had a fine time doing the assignment.
 It may have been useful to have a list of instructions for that issue though.

+Also, the word count was very considerate.
+It was just enough for me to cover the important aspects of the subject, but not so mucht that I felt very overwhelmed.